Roy Rogers Restaurants: 1967–1968: RoBee's and Marriott

 Marriott divided the United States into 33 franchise regions and required regional franchisees open a set number of restaurants in a four-year period.
 Regional franchisees would pay Marriott a 2% royalty, and subfranchisees typically pay the regional franchisee 3%, who would keep the additional 1%.
 A restaurant required a $35,000 cash investment upfront, including $7,500 paid to Marriott.
 Additionally, the cost of the building and equipment, with seating for 42 persons, cost about $100,000 in 1968, excluding the cost of land.
 Marriott offered financing but charged an interest rate of 12% on land and 17% for the building.
 The prototype restaurant seated 40 to 45 persons with additional outdoor seating on an optional patio in front of the building, but actual restaurants varied, one franchisee's dining area accommodating 75 persons.

 The first Roy Rogers restaurant opened up on Co- founder and Hot Shoppes manager, Henry L. Wright's property in April 1968 in the Bailey's Crossroads section of Falls Church, Virginia, on the corner of Leesburg Pike and Carlin Springs Road (5603 Leesburg Pike).
 Another opened at 5214 River Road, in Bethesda, Maryland.
-The area was selected because Marriott was headquartered in metropolitan Washington, D.C., the River Road unit located directly across the street.
+The area was selected because Marriott was headquartered in metropolitan Washington, D.C., with the River Road unit located directly across the street.
 (Marriott executives and Marriott family members were frequent patrons of this store.)
 These first locations were conversions of Jr. Hot Shoppes, Marriott's existing fast food chain.
 In May 1968, RoBee's units began to open as Roy Rogers.
-Rogers made a four state tour of namesake restaurants in the Southern U.S., appearing at each location for an hour, shaking hands and handing out signed photographs.
-Filming for the first television commercials advertising Roy Rogers Restaurants took place in the Apple Valley, California area where Rogers lived with his family.
+Rogers made a four-state tour of namesake restaurants in the Southern U.S., appearing at each location for an hour, shaking hands and handing out signed photographs.
+Filming for the first television commercials advertising Roy Rogers Restaurants took place in the Apple Valley, California, area where Rogers lived with his family.
 In 1968 and 1969, Rogers and friends, Earl Bascom and Mel Marion, were filmed at various locations including the historic Las Flores Ranch in Summit Valley and the Campbell Ranch in Victorville.